Atlanta Car Accident Attorneys

 How Long Do I Have to File a Claim?

 In Georgia, injury victims have two years from the date of their accident to file a claim before the statute of limitations runs up.
 This means, that in order to be eligible to pursue compensation your claim must be filed within this two-year window.
 There are some exceptions to this rule that take into account the age of the injury victim and some extenuating circumstances.
-An attorney from our firm will be able to let you know if you qualify for an extension to the statute of limitations.
+A Atlanta auto accident attorney from our firm will be able to let you know if you qualify for an extension to the statute of limitations.

 Who is Liable for a Car Accident in Georgia?